godotengine/godot-docs/classes/class_textedit.rst

 - void **menu_option** **(** :ref:`int<class_int>` option **)**

-Triggers a right click menu action by the specified index.
+Triggers a right-click menu action by the specified index.
 See :ref:`MenuItems<enum_TextEdit_MenuItems>` for a list of available indexes.

 .. _class_TextEdit_method_paste: